Hans Alver – a legendary mayor of Haapsalu

 The town could be really proud of their ‘first citizen’.
 High-ranking officials from the capital often said: ‘You have no problems.
 You have Alver!’

-The 9th of April, 1932 issue of Lääne Elu asked why Haapsalu was glorified so much.
-And the response was: ‘Evidently because the former filthy town of fishermen has changed into a cultural holiday making town.
-And if we ask, who has moved the divining rod, the answer is that Dr. Alver has made a major self-sacrifice.’
+The 9th of April 1932 issue of Lääne Elu asked why Haapsalu was glorified so much.
+The response was: ‘Evidently because the former filthy town of fishermen has changed into a cultural holiday making town.
+And if we ask, who has moved the divining rod, the answer is that Dr Alver has made a major self-sacrifice.’

 That was how his co-inhabitants saw the mayor.
-He was honored, his wide smile, optimism and fantasy were admired.
+He was honored and his wide smile, optimism and fantasy were admired.

-And then came an end.
+Unfortunately, then came an end to his glorious time as a mayor.
 On June 14, 1941 the Alver family was deported.
 Hans Alver died in the Urals on November 23, 1943.